Detecting high-dimensional entanglement by randomized product projections: Analysis of numerical results

 where $v\in[0,1]$ and the pure state

 Furthermore, we consider the random noise state

 where $v\in[0,1]$ and the random states $\sigma$ is sampled according to the Hilbert-Schmidt metric~\cite{zyczkowski2005average}.

 Finally, we simulate the performance of the $\mathrm{SN}$ estimation algorithm in an experimental scenario.
 Note that in the main text, we iteratively run the $\mathrm{SN}$ estimation algorithm $N_{\mathrm{iter}}$ times for a fixed $N$.
-However, in an experimental scenario, we only obtain a few data by sampling $N$ random unitaries and $N$ random orthogonal transformations.
-This process only performs the $\mathrm{SN}$ estimation algorithm one time.
-In the following simulations, we set the number of measurements for local observables as $M=100d$.
-Fig.~\ref{SFig1} and \ref{SFig2} display additional numerical results for different states.
-These results suggest that $N=12$ is efficient for high dimensions and exhibits significant advantages compared with the $3$-MUBs criterion and the secon-order moment from randomized measurements.
+However, practically iterating many runs is challenging.
+Thus, we are capable of obtaining $2N$ expectation values by sampling $N$ random unitaries and $N$ random orthogonal matrices.
+Then, we estimate the $\mathrm{SN}$ by using the obtained experimental data and the estimation algorithm in the main text.
+SFig.~\ref{SFig2}, SFig.~\ref{SFig3}, and Table~\ref{table1} display additional numerical results for different states.
+These results suggest that $N=30$ is efficient for high dimensions and exhibits significant advantages compared with the $3$-MUBs criterion and the second-order moment from randomized measurements.

-The code of generating random unitaries and orthogonal transformations can be found in the link: "http://www.qetlab.com/RandomUnitary".
+The code for generating random unitaries and orthogonal matrices can be found in the link: "http://www.qetlab.com/RandomUnitary".